 - The Star Fox series picks and chooses which tropes to use.
 Most common are My Missiles Are Better, Eyes Of An Eagle and White Hole engines.
 Interestingly, some of the others are subverted - multiple times, especially in 64, you have to boost to catch up to enemies, or brake to avoid them.

-- DuckTales has Launchpad McQuack who literally has the catch phrase "If it has wings I can crash it."
-He can fly anything, even live animals, with excellent skill.
+- DuckTales (1987) has Launchpad McQuack, who has the catchphrase "If it has wings, I can crash it."
+He can fly anything — even live animals, untested technology, and alien spaceships with controls not designed for his species — with excellent skill.
 The only thing he can't do is land.
-He appears to have overcome this problem by Darkwing Duck, or else maybe the Thunderquack just has auto pilot landing skills, or a thoroughly reinforced hull.
+He appears to have overcome this problem by Darkwing Duck, or else maybe the Thunderquack just has auto-pilot landing skills, or a thoroughly reinforced hull.

-- In The Legend of Korra, General Iroh manages to fly a biplane within moments of hijacking it.
+- General Iroh manages to fly a biplane within moments of hijacking it.
 This was the first time he had ever encountered such a machine in his life and had zero training in it, yet despite a rocky start he manages to get it in control and dogfight in it.

 - If it can be driven or piloted, Asami Sato can drive it.
 She's an expert biplane pilot who can strafe enemy encampments with, at most, six months of study.